Dermatology World Insights and Inquiries

 By Warren Heymann, MD May 26, 2021, Vol. 3, No. 21

 The systemic effects of Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) require a multidisciplinary effort to stem the dysregulation of many tissues, including gastrointestinal, ocular, pulmonary, and renal.
-For survivors of patients with TEN, the aftermath of dealing with the disease were both physical and psychological.
+For survivors of patients with TEN, the aftermath of dealing with the disease was both physical and psychological.
 With noticeable changes to the body including hyper- or hypopigmentation, scarring, changes in nail tissue and hair, as well as eruptive nevi and other cutaneous manifestations.
 For this publication, Dr. Heymann is joined by a patient who graciously shared their testimony in recovering from and living with the lasting impact TEN has made on their life.

 By Warren Heymann, MD May 12, 2021, Vol. 3, No. 19